codyowl/employeemanagement/README.md

     python manage.py migrate_projects_to_db
 ### Migrating skills data
     python manage.py migrate_skills_to_db
+### csv files:
+    csv files paths are configured in settings.py with appropriate names

 ### User Authentication:
     Everytime when a record is inserted into Employee table an that record got inserted into User Table as well